 Three great examples of brands using hashtags

 #sydneysecrets: Global travel brand Expedia has used unique hashtags for many of its recent campaigns.
 Its latest, #sydneysecrets, was set up as part of a user generated social campaign – inviting people to submit travel tips and reveal hidden gems from Sydney for a chance to win a trip to that destination.
 A sign of the strength of the hashtag is that people have adopted it and are still using it, despite the competition ending in 2015.

 #1in7billion: Intel has launched its latest hashtag, #1in7billion, to promote its new True Key app, which enables internet users to log in to their online accounts using face recognition or fingerprints.
 It’s invited people to submit reasons why they are unique – either using video, imagery or plain text, and has carried this user generated content on a dedicated Flockler powered site.
-The campaign only launched recently, but it has already gained traction and momentum, especially on Twitter where one user has posted a pic of himself in swimwear ready to jump into a hole in a frozen lake to show how he’s #1in7billion.

 #sheinspiresme: Created by Women for Women, a charity set up to provide practical and moral support to female victims of war, it hashtag campaign #sheinspiresme, which was unveiled last year, was aimed at recognising inspiring women from around the globe.
 Mothers, daughters, grandmothers and women in the public eye have used the hashtag to say who has inspired them, and why.